- What happens once I am accepted?

 What will happen if a hurricane hits our area?

 South Florida may experience hurricane threats during the course of your stay.
 Hurricane season ends in December.
 Workaway will be monitoring all hurricane activity closely and will act prudently and in accordance with National Hurricane Center directives.
-Your club and Workaway International will make sure that you are kept well informed with respect to hurricane precautions.
+Your employer and Workaway International will make sure that you are kept well informed with respect to hurricane precautions.

 What do I do if I get injured at work (injured on duty)?